 If the the "Daily Midpoint" price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location agreed pursuant to the Transaction for the relevant day is greater than the Contract Price for the BaseLoad Quantity, Buyer shall have no obligation to make any payment to Seller in accordance with this Section.

-For the purposes of this Section, “BaseLoad Quanity” shall mean a quanity of gas equal to _________ MMBtu.
+For the purposes of this Confirmation and the GTC, “BaseLoad Quanity” shall mean a quanity of gas equal to _________ MMBtu.